 An Ethernet handle is a communication resource within a device.
-The RIO-47xx0 can have a maximum of 3 Ethernet handles open at any time.
-This number is increased to 5 Ethernet handles on the RIO-47xx2.
-If all handles are in use and another device tries to connect, it will be sent a "reset packet" showing that the RIO cannot establish any new connections.
+The RIO can have a maximum of 3 Ethernet handles open at any time.
+If all handles are in use and a 4th device tries to connect, it will be sent a "reset packet" showing that the RIO cannot establish any new connections.